Running Scripts

 npx nr lint.fix

-Releasing in CI
+## Releasing in CI <a href="#releasing-semantic-release" id="releasing-semantic-release"></a>

-If you prefer to release your project automatically from a CI environment, ts ships with semantic-release and a configuration preset.
-To use semantic-release with the provided configuration, simply run one of the release scripts.
+If you prefer to release your project automatically from a CI environment, `ts` ships with [`semantic-release`](https://github.com/semantic-release/semantic-release) and a configuration preset.
+To use `semantic-release` with the provided configuration, simply run one of the release scripts.

 To release a new verion from CI: